-Growing Minds Day by Day: Week of July 6
+Growing Minds Day by Day: First Week of July

 This week’s theme is summer.
-Our “Growing Minds Day by Day” educational resource lists are designed for families and educators to use during the COVID-19 quarantine and beyond.
+Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

 In the Garden with Dr. Carver